State Your Intention to Steer Your Attention: An AI Assistant for Intentional Digital Living: Discussion

 \paragraph{Impact of being recorded} We acknowledge that participants’ awareness of being recorded may have influenced our study to some degree.
 Some participants reported that simply being recorded during the experiment gave them a sense of being monitored and managed, which in turn affected their behavior (P3, P17).
 While we attempted to control for this effect by including the \baseline application, allowing us to separate the influence of mere-recording, future work could adopt alternative experimental designs that reduce users' immediate sense of being part of an experiment.

-Although we made strong efforts to anonymize the data and ensure careful handling, about half of the participants still expressed concerns regarding the treatment of sensitive information.
-These concerns suggest that technical protections alone may not be sufficient, and future work should explore building stronger privacy safeguards.
-For example, an on-device system that processes sensitive data locally, without transmitting it to external servers, could reduce the privacy risk.
+\paragraph{Potential bias in the formative and user study} We acknowledge that the qualitative themes we identified may partially reflect biases associated with the demographic characteristics and digital usage habits of our participant group.
+The formative interviews were conducted with 11 participants recruited from a single university community, all of whom used computers for their work.
+This sampling strategy was appropriate for a qualitative design study aimed at identifying functional and interaction requirements for INA.
+However, the small sample size does not represent the broader population of computer users.

-\paragraph{Potential bias in the user study} During the orientation, participants were informed that one of the three applications included an AI agent, without specifying which role it occupied.
+During the orientation, participants were informed that one of the three applications included an AI assistant, without specifying which role it occupied.
 Other minor differences and similarities, such as intention prompting and screenshot collections, were also introduced.
 To minimize potential bias and prevent participants from inferring features based on application names, the applications were color-coded from orientation through the study period.
-Nevertheless, we acknowledge that knowing one application involved an AI agent—as well as —and from that knowledge, perhaps assuming that the researchers preferred it— may have led participants to hold different attitudes towards and expectations for that version.
+Nevertheless, we acknowledge that knowing one application involved an AI assistant (and potentially assuming that the researchers favored it) may have influenced participants’ attitudes toward and expectations for that version.